-Forms of forestry over the years

-- Custodial Forestry focussed on protecting the forests from over exploitation and fire.
+Forms of forestry over the years Custodial Forestry - focussed on protecting the 1. forests from over exploitation and fire.
 This was practised when the forests were in abundance and level of harvest was low and natural regeneration was not a problem.
-Market demand was also low. - Sustained Yield /Timber Production Forestry focussed in assuring a continuous supply of timber.
-In this sophisticated management was required to maintain a sustained yield of timber with a focus on rotational harvest. - 3.
-Multiple-Use Forestry: In this forests are managed also for produce other than timber.
-Though practised from time immemorial, this management practice was codified in law recently. - 4.
-Production Forestry - Focuses on intensive efforts to maximise timber production following agriculture paradigm.
-This started in 1960. - 5.
-Ecological Forestry (also called New Forestry / Forest Ecosystem Management): In this, emphasis is placed on natural pattern and processes, understanding them, working in harmony with them, and maintaining their integrity even when it becomes financially difficult or inconvenient to do so.
+Market demand was also low.
+2 Sustained Yield /Timber Production Forestry focussed in assuring a continuous supply of timber.
+In this sophisticated management was required to maintain a sustained yield of timber with a focus on rotational harvest.
+Multiple-Use Forestry: In this forests are managed 3. also for produce other than timber.
+Though practised from time immemorial, this management practice was codified in law recently.
+4 Production Forestry - Focuses on intensive efforts to maximise timber production following agriculture paradigm.
+This started in 1960.
+5. Ecological Forestry (also called New Forestry / Forest Ecosystem Management): In this, emphasis is placed on natural pattern and processes, is placed on natural pattern and processes, understanding them, working in harmony with them, and maintaining their integrity even when it becomes financially difficult or inconvenient to do so.
 In this approach value of forest as a source of biodiversity and ecosystem services is of paramount importance, all others are secondary to it.